zqcarlos/SI507-HW6/README.md

 * Explain what needs to happen to get a JavaScript program to "run", given the JavaScript you've seen in this assignment.

-* TBA
+* What functions in JavaScript seem to be similar in function to the `print` function in Python?
+(There are two.)
+Why might you use one and not the other?
+Explain briefly.

+* What code would have to comment out to get rid of the pop-up box when you load the page?
+(Related to the last question.)
+Do that in the code file, and then, add code so that a text box will appear that contains the current date and time! *HINT:* Look through the rest of the code first...

 * How can you put your own name at the top where it currently says "A name"?
+Explain very briefly how to do so, and replace `A name` in the web page with your own name.

-* What does the word "document" represent in this code?
+* What does the word `document` represent in this code?
+Explain briefly.

 * What is happening in line 12 (
 		`document.querySelector('#items').innerHTML = document.getElementsByTagName('li').length`
 )?
-Explain, briefly (<= 2 sentences)
+Explain, briefly (<= 2 sentences).

-* What color would the background of this page be if there were no JavaScript in this page?
+* What color would the background of this page be <u>if there were no JavaScript in this page</u>?

 * Why are there a couple of gray boxes on the screen with a different colored border?
 How could you edit this code to make them a different color?
 Explain briefly.
 Then edit the code to make those boxes some shade of blue, of your choosing.

 * Edit the code so that, if you highlight `McGill University` and copy it, you see the text `O Canada` near the bottom of the page.
 Briefly explain why you made the edits that you did -- how did you know/figure out what to do?

+* TODO something about

 ### The next few questions address the `jquerylib_submit_example.html` file.

 * Check out the file `jquerylib_submit_example.html`.
 This is a

+* Why is the error red

+* What is this line `var regex = /^[a-zA-Z]+$/;` helping with?

+* What's different about the syntax of the if statements?

+* Maybe something about relying on jQuery